Television in Australia: Broadcasting

-Television broadcasting in Australia is available in a colour digital format, via a range of means including terrestrial television, satellite television as well as a number of cable services.
-Both free-to-air and subscription channels and networks are available.
-The analogue network has been phased out, with the last service being switched off in December 2013.
+Television broadcasting in Australia is currently available as digital, colour television, via a range of means including terrestrial, satellite, and cable television services.
+Both free-to-air and subscription channels/networks are available.
+Analogue television has been phased out, with the last service being switched off in December 2013.

-In most areas there is a choice of three free-to-air commercial broadcasters as well as two national public broadcasters, the Australian Broadcasting Corporation and the Special Broadcasting Service.
+In most areas, there is a choice of three free-to-air commercial broadcasters as well as two national public broadcasters, the Australian Broadcasting Corporation and the Special Broadcasting Service.
 A third, recently established, National Indigenous Television service is available in many remote areas.

-Commercial television is dominated by three major metropolitan-based networks, the Seven Network and Network 10, which own stations in Sydney, Melbourne, Brisbane, Adelaide, Perth, and the Nine Network which owns stations in Sydney, Melbourne, Brisbane, Darwin, Adelaide and Perth.
-In addition to its metropolitan assets, Seven owns regional station Seven Queensland and Nine owns regional station NBN Television.
+Commercial television is dominated by three major metropolitan-based networks, the Seven Network, Network 10, which own stations in Sydney, Melbourne, Brisbane, Adelaide, Perth, and the Nine Network which owns stations in Sydney, Melbourne, Brisbane, Darwin, Adelaide and Perth.
+In addition to its metropolitan assets, Seven owns regional stations in New South Wales, Victoria, Western Australia, the ACT, Queensland and Tasmania, and Nine owns and operates its regional station NBN in Northern NSW and the Gold Coast.

 Regional television in Australia consists of independently owned networks 'affiliated' to metropolitan stations.
-WIN Television is the country's largest regional broadcaster in terms of population reach, followed by Prime7, GWN7, NBN Television, Southern Cross Austereo, and Imparja Television.
+WIN Television is the country's largest regional broadcaster in terms of population reach, followed by Imparja Television.
+Previously, Southern Cross Austereo and the Prime Media Group operated regional affiliate stations throughout the county.
 Some regional centres have three commercial broadcasters, while others — such as regional Western Australia and remote central & eastern Australia — have two, and others — such as Mount Gambier and Broken Hill — have only one commercial broadcaster.
 In two-broadcaster markets, the two incumbent commercial broadcasters applied for and were granted a third, digital-only license.
 In single-broadcaster markets, each incumbent commercial broadcaster was granted a second, and later a third license, to provide additional programming.
 This has resulted in the establishment of a number of channels including Tasmanian Digital Television, Mildura Digital Television, Darwin Digital Television and West Digital Television.

 Subscription television in Australia is provided in most areas by Foxtel with Optus Television also serving Sydney, Melbourne, and Brisbane.
 A number of smaller operators including SelecTV, TransACT, UBI World TV, and Neighbourhood Cable provide niche or local services.
 Most operators provide the same or similar channels.
 There are few genuine local channels and few independent channels.
 One exception is the World Movies channel owned by a consortium including SBS Television and companies owned by Kerry Stokes and the Australian Radio Network.